Quantum statistical mechanical gauge invariance

 where we have identified the thermal average $\langle\,\cdot\,\rangle$ on the right hand side.

 We recall that \eqr{EQMoriExplicit} is the thermal average of the adjoint right hand side of \eqr{EQqsigHyperforce}, which equals $\Sv_A(\rv)$, see above.
-Restoring the equality and re-arranging one obtains the following equilibrium quantum hyperforce balance:
+Re-arranging the equality one obtains the following equilibrium quantum hyperforce balance: